VincentAudette/Pirple-NodeJs-Api1/README.md

 ✌️ It serves a simple task: Sending a welcome message to any user who happens to post something(anything) to the route /hello.

-👊 For those intending to question the ability of the API just know that a REGEX is implemented to avoid errors due to random slaches.

 🤙To keep the server very simple to build it only runs on http

 This server was completed while following an online course: